abinarain/GraphBreak/README.md

 #Organization affiliation: A.I.
 Virtanen Institute for Molecular Sciences, University of Eastern Finland, Kuopio, Finland

-Dependencies: OS - Linux, Python 3.7.3, OpenMPI, Additional Python Modules needed to be installed: networkx, matplotlib and networkit
+Dependencies: OS - Linux, Python 3.7.3, OpenMP, Additional Python Modules needed to be installed: networkx, matplotlib and networkit

 Install cython, sklearn, seaborn and cmake which are Networkit dependencies: sudo apt install cmake